 Denis: To be honest, I don't remember if there was anything before us, but after us, in some add-on in the source code there were sounds of sex in games.
 This was likely a reference to the Mafia, which also included a sex scene.

 Denis: Yes, at a certain time there were negotiations with Akella.
 The only thing we didn't know was that Akella was choosing between two projects.
 A representative of Akella came to us and offered the possibility of publishing.
 At that time, negotiations lasted for about several months, but there were no specifics.
-There was a choice to publish the first part or do the second.
+There was a choice to publish the first part of the add-on for Age of Pirates: Caribbean Tales (Sea Dogs game series) or do the second.
 If you publish the first one, then because of the commercial rights it was necessary to cut a lot, and for this, you need to recruit a slightly more professional team.
 This period of uncertainty lasted for about 3 months.
 But only later, with the advent of information about the publication “Sea Dogs: To Each His Own”, we found out that we were actually a backup option for Akella.
 After that, the representative of Akella smoothly "merged" and we did not hear any more information about him.

 Volodymyr: Did Akella announce any commercial conditions for everything that you discussed?